uglory-gll/javasec/ruoyi-vue-pro.md

 [Description]

-There is an SQL injection vulnerability in the SQL parameters of the `/report/go view/data/get-by-sql ` interface in the ruoyi vue pro system v2.4.1.
+There is an SQL injection vulnerability in the SQL parameters of the `/report/go-view/data/get-by-sql ` interface in the ruoyi-vue-pro system v2.4.1.
 Hackers can exploit this vulnerability to obtain sensitive server information

 POC